Presented by Peter Leitner, Senior Vice President

-Where pigments are used for making an emulsion of mostly soft to semi-hard particles, either the DynaShear can be used as an inline high shear continuous mixer or the Rotosolver can be used in a batch mode.
-Both machines will deliver particle sizes for this application in the 2 to 4 micron range.
-Most pigments can be completely processed with our Boston Shearmill set up in a recirculation mode where multiple passes over 10 to 30 minutes will achieve the desired result (down to 1 micron or less).
-Many hard particle pigments, however, can be premixed and "milled" to particles in the 4 to 10 micron range in a batch reactor alone using our Rotosolver or Rotostat set at a high tip speed, eliminating the need for further downstream refinement.
-As with many applications, we highly recommend a factory test when dealing with pigments.
-Running both benchtop and 10 to 100 gallon pilot tests will insure success of the full-scale larger batches or continuous runs.
+When pigments are used for making an emulsion of mostly soft to semi-hard particles, either the DynaShear can be used as an inline high shear continuous mixer or the Rotosolver can be used in a batch mode.
+Both machines deliver particle sizes for this application in the 2-4 micron range.
+Most pigments can be completely processed with our Boston Shearmill set up in a recirculation mode where multiple passes over 10-30 minutes will achieve the desired result (down to 1 micron or less).
+Many hard particle pigments, however, can be premixed and "milled" to particles in the 4-10 micron range in a batch reactor alone using our Rotosolver or Rotostat set at a high tip speed, eliminating the need for further downstream refinement.
+As with many applications, we recommend a factory test when dealing with pigments.
+Running both benchtop and 10-100 gallon pilot tests ensure success of the full-scale larger batches or continuous runs.

 Get a quote today to see how our application engineers can help you with your mixing challenges.